 There have been entire guides written about checking CM, but the important steps to remember are:

-b.
-If the residue feels slippery, watery, and stretchy and looks clear, then it’s go time!
+- If the residue feels slippery, watery, and stretchy and looks clear, then it’s gone time!
 If it is clumpy, white or gooey, then you’re welcome to have sex, but you are most likely not at optimal fertility.

 CYCLE 3 – START CHARTING BBT